gh9869827/fifo-tool-datasets/README.md

 Currently, only the `dsl` adapter is supported.
 If the `--adapter` flag is omitted, it defaults to `dsl` automatically.

+### 🔄 Documentation and Metadata Sync

+When using `upload` or `download` with a **directory source or target**, the CLI automatically:

+- Upload `README.md` and `LICENSE` files from the source directory if they exist
+- Download `README.md` and `LICENSE` files from the Hub if they are present in the remote repository
+- Cache the latest commit hash at download time (`.hf_hash`) and verify it before upload
+- Block uploads if the remote has changed since download, unless `-y` is passed to override
+- Diff local vs. remote documentation files and skip upload if content has not changed

+This ensures smooth syncing of documentation while minimizing the risk of overwriting others' changes.

+> ⚠️ **Note:** While this provides lightweight safety for collaborative workflows, it does **not offer Git-level guarantees**.
+For strict versioning, conflict resolution, or rollback, consider using `git clone` and managing pushes manually.

 ---

 ### 💡 Command examples